How to Automate Invoice Chasing with AI

 QuickBooks Online

-QuickBooks API is less intuitive than Xero's, but it's powerful.
-You can filter invoices by due date and status. n8n integrates well here; Zapier and Make also support it.
-The same email sequencing applies.
+QuickBooks API is less intuitive than Xero's, but it works.
+You can filter invoices by due date and status.
+An AI agent handles the integration and email sequencing without you building separate workflows for each step.

 Sage